OHIF/Viewers/docs/latest/extensions/modules/commands.md

 | `options`       | object             | (optional) Arguments to pass at the time of calling to the `commandFn`                                                                  |
 | `context`       | string[] or string | (optional) Overrides the `defaultContext`.
 Let's us know if command is currently "available" to be run.                                 |

+## Command Behavior

+**I have many similar commands.
+How can I share their `commandFn` and make it reusable?**

+This is where `storeContexts` and `options` come in.
+We use these in our `setToolActive` command. `storeContexts` helps us identify our `activeViewport`, and `options` allow us to pass in the name of a tool we would like to set as active.

+**If there are multiple valid commands for the application's active contexts**

+- What happens: all commands are run
+- When to use: A `clearData` command that cleans up state for multiple extensions

+**If no commands are valid for the application's active contexts**

+- What happens: a warning is printed to the console
+- When to use: a `hotkey` (like "invert") that doesn't make sense for the current viewport (PDF or HTML)

 ## `CommandsManager`

 The `CommandsManager` is a class defined in the `@ohif/core` project.
 A single